All Episodes

 I'm assuming at this point, since you contacted the defense attorney, you're probably nervous now.

-You're like, oh shit, like these guys are not my friends.
+You're like, oh, shit, like, these guys are not my friends.

-Well, I realized that, and also I was running the club at the time.
+And also, I was running the club at the time.

-So while the case is going on, I'm I'm booking like these big acts and doing these things.
+So while the case is going on, I'm booking like these big acts and doing these things.

 No, that's long gone.

-Um, and what happens is I was getting back from the casino because in Connecticut, you had to be 21 to gamble.
+And what happens is I was getting back from the casino because in Connecticut, you had to be 21 to gamble.

-Right over the border from Danbury, it's not far enough.
+Right over the border from Dan Burry.

 It's like 40 minutes.